 - Eradicates the “fish eyes” from the paint surface.
 These unsightly dimples result from surface contamination due to dirt, mold or moisture that has been trapped under the paint.
 Sand to the base or bare surface and thoroughly clean before reapplying the paint.
 If the paint is still wet, just remove the paint and clean the surface well.
 Always wash the work surface before painting to avoid this problem in the future.

-- Repair the “stains” due to paint with lumps.
+- Repair the “stains” due to paint cryptocurrency trading software with lumps.
 Old, lumpy paint and dirty nozzles can cause this problem.
 Just sand the area before repainting.
 Mix the paint thoroughly before use and properly clean the spray nozzles after use to make spray paint stains a problem of the past.

 Tips & Warnings